Arghyadatta/cse517a_crime.vancouver/README.md

 # Kaggle_analysis_crime.vancouver

-This is a statistical analysis of crime in vancouver dataset available from kaggle.
+This is a statistical analysis of criminal activities in vancouver dataset available from kaggle.
 Also, different machine learning approaches are being applied to the dataset for prediction modelling.
 (Under-Development)

 **Link to dataset: ** https://www.kaggle.com/wosaku/crime-in-vancouver/data

+## Statistical Analysis

 **Files to know**

-_data_analysis.py_
+**data_analysis.py**

 This files provides all the necessary functions to generate initial results from the dataset.